 The religious division and pain within families is especially highlighted for me as I travel across the country and around the world speaking at conferences and parishes and leading pilgrimages.
 Of all the questions I am asked, there is no question more frequent than: “What should I do about my son or daughter who has left the Catholic Faith?
 It is tearing us apart.
 What can I do to get them back?
 What is the No. 1 argument to get them to listen and return?”

-At this point, whether family members have left, or a coworker is relentless in his attacks on the Faith, or a wife is unable to get his husband to understand her newfound love for Catholicism, people look for a silver bullet.
+At this point, whether family members have left, or a coworker is relentless in his attacks on the Faith, or a wife is unable to get her husband to understand her newfound love for Catholicism, people look for a silver bullet.
 Unhappily, there is no silver bullet or special Bible verse that will turn back the clock, convert the heart, change the mind, convince the opponent, or drag back the child.
 What is done is done; we have to accept the situation as it is and take a long-term approach.

 Anger and pain